A BRIEF HISTORY OF FRANCE

 The Estates-General met on 5 May 1789 and promptly began to argue over how they should vote.
 Finally the third estate lost patience and in June they declared themselves the true representatives of the people of France.
 On 17 June they declared themselves the National Assembly.
 On 19 June the clergy voted, by a narrow majority, to join them.

-However the king and his advisors were alarmed.
+However the king and his advisers were alarmed.
 So when the deputies arrived on Saturday 20 June they found their building locked and guarded by soldiers.
 However the third estate refused to disperse.
 They met in a tennis court nearby and took an oath not to disperse until the king met their demands.
 On Monday 22 June the majority of the clergy joined them.

 The king prevaricated.
 Then finally, on 27 June, he caved in.
 He ordered the three estates to join together and vote as one body His decision caused rejoicing in Paris.
 It seemed that the reformers had one.